StarterSquad/prudentia/README.rst

 ---------
 Here you can find a guide on how to use Prudentia to `provision a Digital Ocean droplet`_ with the StarterSquad website on it.

-Another important source of information is `Iwein's post`_ that gives you an idea of what Continuous Delivery is and where Prudentia fits into the flow.
+Another important source of information is `Iwein's post`_ that gives you an idea of what Continuous Delivery is, and where Prudentia fits into the flow.